walterhiggins/WMPJS/book-outline.md

     /js sounds.burp( self.location );
     /js sounds.villagerNo( self.location );

-In Minecraft Players, Blocks, Monsters, Animals and Villagers all have a location property which can be passed to any of the sounds module functions.
+In Minecraft, Players, Blocks, Monsters, Animals and Villagers all have a location property which can be passed to any of the sounds module functions.

 ### Improving the code
-When running the *animalSounds()* function what happens if you enter 'Cow' instead of 'cow'?
+When running the *animalSounds()* function, what happens if you enter 'Cow' instead of 'cow'?
 Try it and see.

 If you enter 'Cow', or 'COW', the function says it hasn't heard of a 'Cow' or 'COW'.
 To you and I, a Cow is a COW is a cow ,but to a computer they are 3 different strings.
 That's because computers are *case-sensitive* - they don't see the word 'Cow' and know that whether it's spelt with capital letters or lowercase letters, it means the same thing.
 The computer only sees a sequence (or list) of letters and as far as the computer is concerned, `C` and `c` are completely different.
 You can see this for yourself by issuing these commands at the in-game prompt: